 The Tenchi (often pronounced “Teeji”) festival is an annual event indigenous to Lo-Manthang.
 The name is an abbreviation of the word “Tempa Chirim” which translates as “Prayer for World Peace”.
 This festival commemorates the victory of Lord Buddha’s incarnation “Dorjee Sonnu” over a demon called Man Tam Ru a vicious creature feeding on human beings and causing storms and droughts.
 The Tiji Festival usually takes place during the last week of May and lasts for 3 days.
 Dances performed by the monks of Lo Manthang’s “choedhe” monastery during the celebration display.

 A few decades ago, before the Kathmandu valley became a purely commercial hub.
 It was agricultural land, which depended upon the rainy monsoon for its important rice crop.
 Today, though traditional farming practices have reduced, the premonsoon season still sees great worship made to Red Machhendranath-the rain God.

 Patan’s streets and palace complexes are made even more evocative by watering lamp and candle lights, women busily cooking feasts, and men gathering strength to pull the chariot of their red deity.
-As Lord Machhendranath views his followers from the high seat of his chariot, its four wheels-representing the powerful Bhairab-receive rice and vermilion powder, the king of serpents is aksed for blessing, and his jeweled vest is shown to the public.
+As Lord Machhendranath views his followers from the high seat of his chariot, its four wheels representing the powerful Bhairab-receive rice and vermilion powder, the king of serpents aksed for blessing, and his jeweled vest is shown to the public.

 6. Krishnastami festival (September) in Nepal.